BUILDING SAFER AND MORE POTENT TREATMENTS

 PIPELINE

-EDC9 targets B-Cell cancers such as drug resistant NHL.
+EDC9 targets drug resistant NHL.

-EDC1 targets metastatic cancers that express dysadherin.
+EDC1 targets metastatic cancers.